gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

     gcloud container clusters get-credentials gke-workshop-0
     ```

     Now you can use the `kubectl` utility to connect to the cluster.
-For example, let's verify that the cluster is up and running by listing its nodes
+For example, let's verify that the cluster is up and running by listing its nodes.

     ```shell
     kubectl get nodes